 What Problem Does It Solve?

 Ancient payment systems revolved around something called a barter.
-In this system, people trade services products with each other instead of involving money.
+In this system, people trade services and products with each other instead of involving money.
 For instance, imagine a farmer trading ten apples for ten mangoes with a fellow farmer.

 But as things grew out of proportion, a new system had to be devised to overcome the failure of the barter system.
 If one has to execute a trade successfully, the value of two things being exchanged and people’s requirements should coincide.
 For instance, a living thing cannot be divided into smaller units.

 Large-sized goods also had the problem of storage.
-Thus, in 110 B.C, money came into the picture.
+Thus, in 110 B.C., money came into the picture.
 It underwent many transitions, from gold-plated florins used in Europe to today’s paper currency.
 Slowly, digital wallets such as PayPal, Apple Pay, and Amazon Pay started becoming mainstream, along with credit/debit cards.